aitianyu-cn/aitianyu.cn/aitianyu.cn/resources/help/tianyu-native/en_US/InstallAndUse.md

    Used to initialize basic dependencies, such as _Multi-Languages_.

    ```
-    · cd ${tianyu-native}
+    · cd ${tianyu-native}/tools
-    · ./init.sh             // PowerShell or Linux Shell or Mac Shell
-      init.bat              // Windows Command

-    · To Get Help: [init.sh | init.bat] help
+    · npm install           // install node.js dependencies (skipped if installed)
+    · npm run build-i18n    // init multiple language resource
    ```

+   - For more information of the tool, take references from `Automated Tool`

+     ` `

 3. **Make Project**

    ```
-    · mkdir build       // Since cmake does not have the ability to clean up generated projects,
+    · cd cd ${tianyu-native}/tools
+    · npm install           // install node.js dependencies (skipped if installed)
+    · npm run build         // build tests and libraries
+              build-test    // build tests only
+              build-native  // build libraries only
-                        // it is recommended to build a separate folder to keep the generated
+    · mkdir build           // create a individual folder to keep the project clear
-                        // files separate from the original project.
     · cd build
     · cmake ..
-[OPTION]

-        Option:
-            -D DTEST=true: Specifies that tianyu test modules can be generated for code testing.
    ```

+   - For more information of the tool, take references from `Automated Tool`

+     ` `

 4. **Compile**
    After compiling, the generated files will be stored in the `${PROJECT_ROOT}/target` folder.